 That serpentine wonder whose image graces practically every Chinese restaurant.
 That misty, sprawling feat of human endeavor recognized as one of the New Seven Wonders of the World.
-That singular, man-made structure that is so magnificent in size and scope that the good people of earth [erroneously, it seems, although a Chinese astronaut begs to differ] claim is visible from … outer space.
+That singular, man-made structure that is so magnificent in size and scope that the good people of earth [erroneously, it seems] claim is visible to the naked eye from … outer space.

 And come to find out, “The” Great Wall is, in fact, many great walls.
 Parts were actually constructed in non-continuous sections that stretch over 5500 miles, built mostly from 221 BC to 1644 AD.
 Over the period of almost two thousand years!
 Today, the “main” portions of the Great Wall are Juyongguan, Badaling, Mutianyu, Jinshanling, Gubeikou, Huanghuacheng and Simatai.

 The usual starting point to visit the Great Wall is Beijing.
 From Beijing, there are many tours to choose from, be it from your hotel, a travel agency, or a local guesthouse/hostel (probably your best bet out of these three — I saw an advert where we stayed for a Badaling and Ming Tombs day tour for 200 RMB per person).
 Or you can book online through a travel agency (no insight there).

 The latter was our option.
 We took Beijing’s tidy S-train (19 RMB up and 6 RMB return) to the most frequented, and thus most easily-visited portion of the wall — Badaling.